KimberlyW618/final_group_project/README.md

 ## Overview
 In this project we are analyzing college tuition data to investigate a possible correlation between the cost of college, inflation, income and a number of other economical factors.
 We seek to observe the pitch of the rise in each data set so we can come to some useful conclusions.

-Null Hypothesis: Since income has not risen according to inflation, the cost of college should not have either and therefore the cost of college should not be related to income.
+Null Hypothesis: If income has not risen according to inflation, the cost of college should not have either and therefore the cost of college should not be related to income.

 Alternative Hypothesis: Since college financial aid is all income based, tuition should have risen in accordance with income and therefore, they are independent of inflation.

 ### Group Members: